-These barbecue beef ribs are easy to make in the oven or on a charcoal or gas grill.
-Though they take minimal effort yet taste like they were slowly tended on the pit all day.
+These barbecue beef ribs come out tender and enticing whether tossed in the oven or on a charcoal or gas grill.
+Though they take minimal effort, they taste like they were slowly tended on the pit all day.
 Here’s how to cook them.

 Barbecue beef ribs such as these tend to be infallibly rich and exceptionally tender.
-The only thing they could conceivably be accused of lacking is robustness, which is a typical trade-off in terms of cuts of beef—tough cuts tend to be remarkably robust in taste while the supple cuts that make you go wobbly in the knees seem to be just a touch bereft of beefiness.
-Which means beef ribs benefit from the added depth and complexity of some sort of barbecue sauce, explains author Nolan Ryan.
-The masterful and mellifluous barbecue sauce that you want to slather on these barbecue beef ribs melds sweet brown sugar with spicy cayenne with smooth bourbon.
-The ribs themselves are easy as can be, taking minimal effort yet tasting as if they were slowly tended all day on the pit.
-Originally published August 12, 2015.–Renee Schettler Rosi
+The masterfully mellifluous barbecue sauce that you want to slather on these barbecue beef ribs melds sweet brown sugar with spicy cayenne with smooth bourbon.
+The ribs themselves are easy as can be, taking minimal effort yet tasting as if they were slowly tended all day on the pit.–David Leite

 Barbecue Beef Ribs